frapplecat/moonup/README.md

 Added max-height queries to help resolve it.
 It worked but led to the form position movinga fraction and overlaying the logo slightly.
 Add a small position change to the max-height query in question to compensate.

+* Used <em></em> tags to highlight some links within para content, noticed they weren't working on certain browsers.
+Applied em {font-style: italic;} in CSS to correct.

 <br>
 <br>
 <br>